modir/using-laminas-framework-book/version2/docs/filters.md

 To demonstrate how to create your own filter, we will write the `PhoneFilter` class encapsulating the phone filtering algorithm we used with the @`Callback`[Laminas\Filter\Callback] filter example.

-I> As you may remember, the base concrete class for all standard filters is the @`AbstractFilter` I> class.
+> As you may remember, the base concrete class for all standard filters is the @`AbstractFilter`
+> class.
 By analogy, we will also derive our custom `PhoneFilter` filter from that base class.

 We plan to have the following methods in our `PhoneFilter` filter class (see table 8.18):